sutter-dave/aider_flog_test/notes/infolog.md

 - It would be nice if it would update the tests with the code and then test.

+ANOTHER ISSUE:

+I want to refactor, separating the MessageComponent into smaller pieces.
+As is, the design docs might be too big.
+Maybe I need a pseudocode version that is lighter?
+I guess I need inputs, outputs and functions.
+Maybe the design doc is OK?
+But I need to think more about this.
+It seems hard to "refactor" the design doc.

 ## 10/20/23

 progress: